-PSY 210.....INTRODUCTION TO RESEARCH METHODS (3)
+PSY 210INTRODUCTION TO RESEARCH METHODS (3)

 Learning in this course will include a basic introduction to methods used to answer questions in psychology, including case study, observation, survey, experimental, and field study procedures.
 Students will develop the ability to critically read, evaluate, and use published psychological research.
 Students will be introduced to interpreting research results, critically evaluating research findings, and writing APA-style manuscripts.
 There will be a variety of class projects and a final study implementing at least one of the research methods.

-PSY 302.....BIOLOGICAL PSYCHOLOGY (3)
+PSY 302/N.....BIOLOGICAL PSYCHOLOGY (3)

 This course studies the biological foundations of psychological processes.
 The relationship between brain and behavior is explored in the psychological functions of vision and other senses, learning, and memory, hunger, and thirst, movement, cognition, sleep, and emotions, as well as abnormal conditions such as schizophrenia and depression.
+Prerequisite for Traditional Undergraduate: PSY 201.

-PSY 303.....COGNITIVE PSYCHOLOGY (3)
+PSY 303 COGNITIVE PSYCHOLOGY (3)

 This course studies the cognitive foundations of behavior, how humans represent and process information about their environment, with consideration of theoretical perspectives and research.
 Topics include representation, memory, acquisition, and use of language, reading, problem-solving, reasoning, and concept formation.
 Prerequisites: PSY 201, BIO SCI ELT.

-PSY 304.....SOCIAL PSYCHOLOGY (3)
+PSY 304/N.....SOCIAL PSYCHOLOGY (3)

 This course studies the social foundations of behavior, how people think about, influence, and relate to one another, with consideration of theoretical perspectives and research.
 Topics include affiliation, aggression, altruism, attitude formation, and change, attribution, helping behavior, group dynamics, compliance, conformity, and persuasion.
+Prerequisite for Traditional Undergraduate: PSY 201.

-PSY 308.....PSYCHOLOGY OF ADDICTION (3)
+PSY 308 PSYCHOLOGY OF ADDICTION (3)

 This course introduces various types of addiction, along with the processes of treatment and recovery.
 Topics include the interaction of the biological, cognitive, social, and spiritual aspects of addiction.
+Prerequisite: PSY 201.

-PSY 310.....PRINCIPLES OF PSYCHOLOGICAL ASSESSMENT (3)
+PSY 310/N.....PRINCIPLES OF PSYCHOLOGICAL ASSESSMENT (3)

 This course introduces the principles of test construction, administration, scoring, and interpretation of intelligence, aptitude, and performance tests.
 Topics include validity, reliability, an overview of attitude and behavior assessment, interest and personality tests, and how this information gets used in making decisions about peoples' lives.
-Prerequisites: PSY 201, 210.
+Prerequisites for Traditional Undergraduate: PSY 201, 210.

-PSY 311.....ABNORMAL PSYCHOLOGY (3)
+PSY 311/N.....
+ABNORMAL PSYCHOLOGY (3)

 This course studies psychological disorders with a focus on the description and causes of disorders, and various therapies for them.
 The causes are examined in light of the interaction of biological, cognitive, and social factors as well as cultural and developmental dimensions.
+Prerequisite for Traditional Undergraduate: PSY 201.

-PSY 312.....THEORIES OF PERSONALITY (3)
+PSY 312 THEORIES OF PERSONALITY (3)

 This course studies the principal theories and interpretations of personality development, including the primary representatives of the major schools: analytic or dynamic, humanistic-existential, cognitive, family systems, and behavioral.
+Prerequisite for Traditional Undergraduate: PSY 201.

+PSY 316 MOTIVATION AND LEARNING (3)

+This course studies the historical theories of learning and contemporary approaches to human motivation in a variety of settings.
 Prerequisite: PSY 201.

-PSY 316.....MOTIVATION AND LEARNING (3)

-This course studies the historical theories of learning and contemporary approaches to human motivation in a variety of settings.

-PSY 322.....GROUP PROCESSES: THEORY & PROCEDURES (3)
+PSY 322GROUP PROCESSES: THEORY & PROCEDURES (3)

 This course studies theories of group interaction and development, the structure of organized groups in society.
 Topics include the worlds of family, work, and church.
 Skills in process interpretation, leadership intervention, and counseling are addressed.
+Prerequisite for Traditional Undergraduate: PSY 201.

-PSY 330.....CONTEMPORARY ISSUES IN PSYCHOLOGY (3)
+PSY 330 CONTEMPORARY ISSUES IN PSYCHOLOGY (3)

 This course studies current issues and trends in the field of psychology.
 The course may either focus on one topic in-depth or examine several topics.
 The class format includes critical evaluation of contemporary readings, a literature review, and class presentations.
+Prerequisite for Traditional Undergraduate: PSY 201.